 While management dysfunction is too common at California’s community colleges, not every college has fallen victim to the confusion created by the state Board of Governors.
 A number of colleges have instead established shared governance structures that are modeled on successful approaches at other colleges and universities in California and across the country.
 Here are three examples.

 Take a look at our college degree map of California which shows college attainment numbers across the state and breaks down attainment by zip code area.
 Based on recent census data, the map shows the proportion of the population 18 years old and above with an associate’s degree or higher.

-Governor Brown’s proposed budget this year included the idea of tying increases in funding for the two public four-year university systems to performance targets.
+Governor Brown’s proposed budget in 2013 included the idea of tying increases in funding for the two public four-year university systems to performance targets.
 Under his original plan, the University of California (UC), with its nine undergraduate campuses and 184,000 students, and the California State University (CSU), with its 23 campuses and 308,000 undergraduates…

 Governor Brown’s Department of Finance in April presented the first draft of performance targets for the state’s public four-year universities, tied to budget increases.